open-telemetry/opentelemetry-specification/specification/trace/sdk.md

    `Span` is created without an SDK installed or as described in [wrapping a SpanContext in a Span](api.md#wrapping-a-spancontext-in-a-span).

+#### Span flags

+The OTLP representation for Span and Span Link include a 32-bit field declared as Span Flags.

+Bits 0-7 of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in [W3C Trace Context](https://www.w3.org/TR/trace-context-2/).
+[See the list of recognized flags](./api.md#spancontext).

+Bits 8 and 9 are defined to report the Remote property associated with the SpanContext `IsRemote` property.
+SDKs should report this information as follows:

+- IsRemote = `true`: Bits 8 and 9 are set in the flags (i.e., `0x300`).
+- IsRemote = `false`: Bits 8 is set in the flags (i.e., `0x100`).

+For example, if the Span's incoming context has flags 0x3 (indicating `Sampled` and `Random`) and the parent SpanContext `IsRemote`, the resulting Span Flags will equal `0x303`.

 ### Sampler

 `Sampler` interface allows users to create custom samplers which will return a